GurneeshBudhiraja/Dinee/README.md

 ### TODO

-[X] Add the Google login
-[X] Generate a virtual number to call on
-[X] Integrate convex to store the restaurant details [] Complete the past calls using the synthetic data
-[]
+[X] Error and success toast
+[] Store the user configuration in the local storage [] Clean up the context api code
+[] Go thru the twilio api and design the system